 - Disabling the Integration User role under the user's Global Settings, described above.
 This will also delete any Access Keys used by that user.

 - Suspending or deleting the Integration user.
-This will also delete any Access Keys used by that user.
+This will also delete any API Keys used by that user.

 2. In the 3rd-Party Integrate App